UptimeCoding/uptime-library/README.md

-PeerJS simplifies WebRTC peer-to-peer data, video, and audio calls.
+1)PeerJS simplifies WebRTC peer-to-peer data, video, and audio calls.

 PeerJS wraps the browser's WebRTC implementation to provide a complete, configurable, and easy-to-use peer-to-peer connection API.
 Equipped with nothing but an ID, a peer can create a P2P data or media stream connection to a remote peer.